DMV Point System in ArizonaCompare Car Insurance Quotes in 3 Steps

 - Leaving the scene of an accident: 6 points

-- Running a traffic signal or stop sign or failing to yield, thus causing death: 6 points
+- Running a stop sign or traffic signal or failing to yield, accident causing death: 6 points

-- Running a traffic signal or stop sign or failing to yield, thus causing serious injury: 4 points
+- Running a stop sign or traffic signal or failing to yield, accident causing serious injury: 4 points

 - Speeding: 3 points

-- Driving over an area where one or more of the lanes diverge to go in a different direction (gore area): 3 points
+- Driving or parking over area where one or more lanes diverge to go in different directions (gore area): 3 points

 - All other driving violations: 2 points